KimiNoNawa1610/IS340_INTRO/README.md

 Are you tired of keeping track of your code by making copies of your file and renaming them?
 You’re in luck because Github is a version control system that keeps track of changes in your code.
-It works similarly to Google Doc which most of us are familiar with. https://www.youtube.com/watch?v=iv8rSLsi1xo&ab_channel=AnsonAlexander
+It works similarly to Google Drive which most of us are familiar with. https://www.youtube.com/watch?v=iv8rSLsi1xo&ab_channel=AnsonAlexander